Akshdeep Nath

-Akshdeep Deependra Nath (born 10 May 1993) is an Indian cricketer who plays for Uttar Pradesh in Indian domestic cricket.
+Akshdeep Deependra Nath (born 10 May 1993) is an Indian-born Emirati cricketer who plays for the United Arab Emirates.
 He is a right-handed batsman and occasional right arm medium pace bowler.
 He was the vice-captain of the India Under-19 cricket team that won the 2012 ICC Under-19 Cricket World Cup in Australia.
+He also played for Uttar Pradesh in Indian domestic cricket.

 He was the leading run-scorer for Uttar Pradesh in the 2017–18 Ranji Trophy, with 387 runs in five matches.
 He was also the leading run-scorer for Uttar Pradesh in the 2018–19 Vijay Hazare Trophy, with 293 runs in six matches.

 In August 2019, he was named in the India Green team's squad for the 2019–20 Duleep Trophy.

 IPL career

 In February 2017, he was bought by the Gujarat Lions team for the 2017 Indian Premier League for 10 lakhs.
 In January 2018, he was bought by the Kings XI Punjab in the 2018 IPL auction.
 In December 2018, he was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.
 He was released by the Royal Challengers Bangalore ahead of the 2020 IPL auction.